Omega SA: Sponsorship

 Omega has frequently been the official timekeeper for the Olympics, beginning with the 1932 Summer Olympics.
 It was the official timekeeper for the 2006 Winter Olympics, 2008 Summer Olympics, 2010 Winter Olympics, and 2012 Summer Olympics.
 In 2008, Omega released an Olympic edition watch with the Olympics logo on the second hand.
 Olympic swimmer and multiple gold medalist Michael Phelps is an Omega Ambassador and wears the Omega Seamaster Planet Ocean.
-In 2014 Omega became the official timekeeper of the 2014 Sochi Winter Olympics.
+In 2014, Omega became the official timekeeper of the 2014 Sochi Winter Olympics.
 The brand was a Worldwide Olympic Partner at the 2016 Summer Olympics.
 After the 2020 Summer Olympics were postponed due to COVID-19, the Tokyo Station's Olympic countdown clock, made by Omega, which was displaying the number of days until the Games, and a local tourist attraction, was halted and switched to show the current date and time.
 This partnership will continue at least until 2032.

 Omega constructed and maintained a monochrome video scoreboard for Milwaukee's County Stadium, the former home of Major League Baseball's Milwaukee Brewers, which was in use from the board's construction in 1980 until the stadium's closure in 2000.

 Providing support to Emirates Team New Zealand and representing the team's official watch, in 2007 Omega introduced the Seamaster NZL-32 chronograph, named after the boat that won America's Cup in 1995.
 The watch was developed in cooperation with Dean Barker, skipper of Team New Zealand and Omega Ambassador.

-On July 1, 2011, Omega became official timekeeper of PGA of America and signed a five-year agreement through 2016.
+On July 1, 2011, Omega became the official timekeeper of PGA of America and signed a five-year agreement through 2016.
 The brand also sponsors the Dubai Desert Classic and the Omega European Masters.

 Controversy

-In December 2018, World Wide Fund for Nature (WWF) released a report assigning environmental ratings to 15 major watch manufacturers and jewelers in Switzerland.
-Omega was given the lowest environmental rating as "Latecomers/Non-transparent", suggesting the manufacturer has taken few actions addressing the impact of its manufacturing activities on the environment and climate change.
+In December 2018, World Wide Fund for Nature (WWF) released a report assigning environmental ratings to 15 major watch manufacturers and jewelers in Switzerland, and Omega was given the lowest environmental rating, "Latecomers/Non-transparent", suggesting the manufacturer has taken few actions addressing the impact of its manufacturing activities on the environment and climate change.

+Omega supports ocean-protection projects through a partnership with the environmental awareness organisation the GoodPlanet Foundation.
+The collaboration has included initiatives in Indonesia focused on coastal conservation, restoration of mangrove forests and seagrass beds, and preservation of local economic activity.
+The Times reported that Omega has also established “Planet Omega” to advocate for groups engaged in marine and ecological preservation.